Purpose of Each Report

 This is a mandatory report required by the Book of Discipline which provides needed information on incorporation, property, insurance, and investment matters.
 The Discipline requires that this be submitted and approved by the Charge Conference and should be completed by the President of the Board of Trustees or a designated officer.

 This is a means of providing financial transparency to the congregation as to the church’s financial health.
-Treasurers should submit a year-to-date report based on the end of the month prior to the deadline date for the Charge Conference paperwork.
+Treasurers should submit a year-to-date profit and loss report based on the end of the month prior to the deadline date for the Church Conference paperwork.
 This should be a copy of the same report that is produced for the Church Council and other church leadership.